-We have continued our auditing programme throughout 2022 ensuring that any issues that have come to light are rectified and closed off. $% \mathcal{L}^{2}$.
+We have continued our auditing programme within our own operations throughout 2023 ensuring that any issues that have come to light are rectified and closed off.

 Continued third party auditing of all high-risk suppliers ensuring all non-conformances are addressed and signed off within agreed timeframes.